Private equity investment in Brazil fell 31 percent in 2015

-SAO PAULO Private equity and venture capital firms sharply reduced the value of their investments in Brazil last year, reflecting an economic downturn, political crisis and currency devaluation.
+SAO PAULO, March 3 Private equity and venture capital firms sharply reduced the value of their investments in Brazil last year, reflecting an economic downturn, political crisis and currency devaluation.

 Brazil remained the largest market for private equity and venture capital investments in Latin America, receiving $3.2 billion.
 But that amount fell 31 percent in dollars, with fewer sales of big companies.
 In reais, investments fell 11 percent, according to data released on Thursday by the Latin American Private Equity and Venture Capital Association (LAVCA).